boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 For this article I used `createReactApp` starter.

-If you want to use it, please go to [Crate React App](https://github.com/facebook/create-react-app), then following `createReactApp` manual, you should be able to use those commands:
+If you want to use it, please go to [Crate React App](https://github.com/facebook/create-react-app), then following the `createReactApp` manual, you should be able to use these commands:

 ```
 npx create-react-app my-app